 The 300-acre Delphi Adventure Centre in the breathtaking Delphi Valley has indoor and outdoor activities for all the family to enjoy.
 Choose from adrenaline-fuelled thrills like canyon swinging and aerial trekking or take it at a slower pace by going hill walking or cycling.
-This all-weather resort makes for a memorable day out this summer.
+This all-weather resort has so many great things to do with the kids.

 Just 30 minutes away from Dublin City, Tayto Park is Ireland’s only theme park.
 Young and old can enjoy this popular attraction which has a zoo, zipline and Europe’s largest wooden rollercoaster with an inversion.
-See Amur tigers, meerkats, and buffalos up close or hop on the coaster for a thrill.
+See Amur tigers, meerkats, and buffalos up close or hop on the coaster for a thrilling day out with the kids.
 Between the zoo and the rides, Tayto Park is fun for all ages.